-Form 8594, Asset Allocation Statement Under Sections 338 and 1060.
-Corporations file this form to report the purchase or sale of a group of assets that constitute a trade or business if goodwill or going concern value could attach to the assets and if the buyer's basis is determined only by the amount paid for the assets.
+Form 8594, Asset Acquisition Statement Under Section 1060.
+Corporations file this form to report the purchase or sale of a group of assets that make up a trade or business if goodwill or going concern value attaches or could attach to the assets and if the buyer's basis is determined only by the amount paid for the assets.